Deploy Internal Load Balancer with Oracle Cloud Native Environment

 Introduction

-Oracle Cloud Native Environment is a fully integrated suite for the development and management of cloud native applications.
+Oracle Cloud Native Environment is a fully integrated suite for developing and managing cloud-native applications.
 The Kubernetes module is the core module.
-It is used to deploy and manage containers and also automatically installs and configures CRI-O, runC and Kata Containers.
-CRI-O manages the container runtime for a Kubernetes cluster.
-The runtime may be either runC or Kata Containers.
+It deploys and manages containers and automatically installs and configures CRI-O and RunC.
+CRI-O manages the container runtime for a Kubernetes cluster, which defaults to RunC.

 Objectives